sadieleob/solo-blog-flux/README.md

 - ratelimit.yaml
 ```

 We also edit the virtual service again, to enable the service for the application.
+Remove the ### commments from `apps/base/petclinic/virtualservice.yaml`
 ```console
               namespace: gloo-system
 # ---------------------------------------------------------------------------